-Students will work in groups of two or three (no more than three) to create installations exhibited at Wireframe studio in the Music Bldg.
-Each collaborative group will make and install one of the following: (1) a series of glitched images; (2) a moving image glitch (video); (3) sound art.
-For the final, students will submit collaborative projects including 2-page paper and 10-minute presentations addressing issues relating to the glitch within arts practice and theory.
+For the final, students will submit collaborative projects (glitched moving images and sound), including 2-page paper and presentations addressing issues relating to the glitch within arts practice and theory.
 These presentations will be peer-critiqued.
 Alternatives to the traditional forms of presentation are welcome, and in particular presentations that seek to blur the boundaries between performance and formal presentation.

 Topics for consideration might include (but are not limited to):